 Cons:

-• If you were to change the beneficiary to a child who isn’t related to you by blood or adoption, you would have to pay back any CESG and CLB (Canada Learning Bond) money.
+- If you were to change the beneficiary to a child not related to you by blood or adoption, you would have to pay back any CESG and CLB (Canada Learning Bond) money.

 2. Family Plan RESP

 You can name one or more children to receive the savings when it is time to pay for their studies after high school.
 The children must be related to you, either by blood or adoption.
 The advantage of a family plan is that earnings can be shared among the children, and the Canada Education Savings Grant may be used by any beneficiary named in the RESP.
-What if you already have an individual RESP plan, and you have another child?
-Not to worry – you can easily change your Individual RESP to a Family Plan.
+What if you already have an individual RESP plan and you have another child?
+Don’t worry; you can easily change your RESP to a Family Plan.

 Pros:

-• Adding beneficiaries (with every child that is born) requires less paperwork than creating a new individual plan.
+- Adding beneficiaries (with every child born) requires less paperwork than creating a new individual plan.

-• Money within the plan can be shared between children.
-CESG can also be shared between children within the plan up to a maximum of $7,200 per child.
+- Money in the plan can be shared between children.
+CESG can also be shared between children in the plan up to a maximum of $7,200 per child.

 Cons: